 What Is a Bernedoodle?

-These charming dogs are a Bernese Mountain Dog and Poodle crossbreed, so they have the very best features of both gene pools.
-They’re excellent companions that will join you on adventures while also enjoying peaceful lazy days.
+These charming dogs are a mix between a Poodle and A Bernese Mountain Dog, so they have the very best features of both gene pools.
+They’re excellent companions that will join you on your adventures, but also chill with you during your peaceful lazy days.

 Origin and History